moitt22-modding/Elden-Ring-Key-Customizer/README.md

 switch the x button with the left trigger.

 **Installation:**
-1. Install mod engine 3 from https://github.com/garyttierney/me3/releases/tag/v0.9.0
+1. Install newest mod engine 3 from [here](https://github.com/garyttierney/me3/releases)
 2. Download the .zip file
 3. Extract it somewhere
 4. Make sure steam is running